luisscholl/beatfork/legal/Privacy-Policy.md

 ### How Long We Keep Information

 We generally discard information about you when it’s no longer needed for the purposes for which we collect and use it — described in the section above on How and Why We Use Information — and we’re not legally required to keep it.
-For example, we keep web server logs that record information about a visitor to one of Luis Scholl’s websites, like the visitor’s IP address, browser type, and operating system, for approximately (todo) 30 days.
+For example, we keep web server logs that record information about a visitor to one of Luis Scholl’s websites, like the visitor’s IP address, browser type, and operating system, for approximately 30 days.
 We retain the logs for this period of time in order to, among other things, analyze traffic to Luis Scholl’s websites and investigate issues if something goes wrong on one of our websites.
 As another example, when you delete a level, or comment from BeatFork.com site, it stays in your Trash folder for thirty days in case you change your mind and would like to restore that content, because starting from scratch is no fun.
 After the thirty days are up, the deleted content may remain on our backups and caches until purged.

 ### Security